CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T007-SBS.md

 If you rather watch a video with step by step instructions, you can do that here [![Step by Step Video](https://img.youtube.com/vi/2FgK5SNVFCA/0.jpg)](https://www.youtube.com/watch?v=2FgK5SNVFCA)

-In this task, you will use YAML to define 3 GitHub Actions workflows that builds your Docker images and pushes it to a GitHub Container Registry automatically.
+In this task, you will use YAML to define 3 GitHub Actions workflows that build your Docker images and pushes them to a GitHub Container Registry automatically.

 1. In your GitHub repository, and select the [Settings] tab.